-The National Curriculum is delivered using an integrated project and subject approach.
-We use Cornerstones Maestro Curriculum to design, deliver and manage our curriculum through projects for Geography, History, Science, Art and DT.
-We have carefully selected specific schemes or designed curriculums with LA support for RE, PE, PSHE/RSE, MFL, Computing and Music.
-The thematic project approach, with projects lasting half a term in EYFS and a term across the rest of the school, are designed to engage and inspire pupils.
-With the use of Cornerstones and the other schemes, links are developed to promote and deepen students building on learning across subject specialisms.
+The National Curriculum is delivered using an integrated topic and subject approach.
+We use Cornerstones Maestro Curriculum to design, deliver and manage our curriculum through projects.
+We have adopted a cross-curricular thematic approach through the Cornerstone Curriculum, with topics lasting half a term in EYFS and a term across the rest of the school, are designed to engage and inspire pupils.
+With the use of this programs cross curricular links are developed to promote and deepen students building on learning across subject specialisms.

-Each year group will follow 3 projects (one per term), with EYFS following 6 projects (one per half-term).
+Each year group will follow 3 cornerstones projects (one per term), with EYFS following 6 projects (one per half-term).